fjames86/cerberus/README.md

 Cerberus supports a set of encryption "profiles", which are implemented by specializing a set of generic functions.

 - [x] The simple DES-based profiles are all implemented and appear to be working, DES-CBC-MD5, DES-CBC-MD4 and DES-CBC-CRC.
-- [x] The Microsoft profiles, RC4-HMAC and RC4-HMAC-EXP appear to be working correctly.
+- [x] The Microsoft profile RC4-HMAC is working correctly.
+RC4-HMAC-EXP has an unknown problem and is not working correctly.
 - [x] The triple-des profile, DES3-CBC-SHA1-KD, is implemented and looks like it's working.
 - [x] The AES128 and AES256 profiles are working correctly.